 Many brands fall into the trap of simply trying to generate new users for their app.
 While new users are very important for the growth of your brand, you must not forget those users that already exist.
 The existing users are the ones that will pass on their great experience of your app.
 In fact, 72% of happy users will share a positive experience with 6 or more people.
 This means that they are doing the lead generation for you!

 However, it is not as easy as just keeping your existing users ticking over with minimal effort.
 These guys deserve a solid strategy of their own.
 After all, retaining new app users isn’t easy, with more than 75% of users failing to return the day after the first use on average!
-With scary statistics like this, it is important to go out of your way and devote time (& money) to keeping these users on side, whether that is through improved app updates or better & relevant communication.
+With scary statistics like this, it is important to go out of your way and devote time (& money) to keeping these users on side, whether that is through improved app updates or with better & more relevant communication.

 User engagement is a tell-tale sign as to whether a user is bought into your brand or not.
 It is for this reason that it is important for you to stay on top of it and monitor it regularly in order to eliminate any sign of the user being lost.

 Make sure you know exactly what it is that your brand is trying to achieve in both the short term and the long term.
 These goals are often related to your app user acquisition, retention, engagement and profits, or it could be to do with your ranking on the app-stores.

-> Short term goal:"Build and publish our app to give our users a 360 brand experience within six months"
+"Build and publish our app to give our users a 360 brand experience within six months"

 > Long term goal: